SofiaAfendra/react-redux-workshop/README.md

 Let's break down your goals for this section:

 - Since we have all our selector's and actions extracted.
-We only need to create a custom hook in our game folder (./src/model/game).
+We only need to create a custom hook for our game.Since this is a utility function add it in the utils folder (./src/utils).
 A custom Hook is a JavaScript function whose name starts with ”use” and that may call other Hooks.

 - Use the custom hook to extract the selector's and dispatched actions wherever it is needed throughout the app.

+> **Hint:** pay close attendion to the objects we use to map selectors and actions in the `withGameProps.jsx` file.
+Do we stil need them?

+> **Hint:** If the mapping proccess is no longer available does the `withGameProps.jsx` file have any props passed to it?

+> **Hint** Are there any other places we need to look to remove or reform the same pattern?

 Good luck!!